-Your Company generates a good percentage of its sales and profits from its business with Honeywell International Inc. and its affiliates.
-Your Company's ability to maintain or grow its business with Honeywell depends upon a number of performance factors, including its ability to (i) identify emerging trends and customer requirements, and develop product and service offerings superior to those of its competitors; (ii) meet or surpass the price, quality, and delivery requirements of Honeywell and its end-customers in a cost-effective and competitive manner; and (iii) develop and retain employees and leaders with the necessary expertise.
-Honeywell-specific business considerations (independent of its shareholdings in the Company), including changes in Honeywell's strategies regarding utilisation of alternative opportunities available to it to source products and services currently provided by your Company (including from alternative sources that Honeywell may acquire or develop within its own Group), may also reduce the level and/or mix of Honeywell's business with the Company.
-Overall aggressive competitive landscape, pricing pressures on sales of goods and services to Honeywell, or a reduction in the volume or change in the mix of orders or sales to Honeywell, can be expected to have a material adverse impact on the revenues and profits of your Company.
+Your Company generates a good percentage of its sales and profits from both direct customers as well as its business with Honeywell International Inc. and its affiliates.
+Your Company's ability to maintain or grow direct business depends upon various macro-economic factors and its business with Honeywell International depends upon a number of performance factors, including its ability to:

+- (i) Identify emerging trends and customer requirements, and develop product and service offerings superior to those of its competitors - (ii) Meet or surpass the price, quality, and delivery requirements of Honeywell and its end-customers in a costeffective and competitive manner - (iii) Develop and retain employees and leaders with the necessary expertise. - (iv) Honeywell-specific business considerations (independent of its shareholdings in the Company), including changes in Honeywell's strategies regarding utilisation of alternative opportunities available to it to source products and services currently provided by your Company (including from alternative sources that Honeywell may acquire or develop within its own Group), may also reduce the level and/or mix of Honeywell's business with the Company.

+An overall aggressive competitive landscape, pricing pressures on sale of goods and services to Honeywell, or a reduction in the volume or change in the mix of orders or sales to Honeywell can be expected to have a material adverse impact on the revenue and profits of your Company.

 While your Company has diversified products and operates within varied industries, major macroeconomic developments pose some risks to growth which can have an impact on the performance.
-Diversification and strong industrial relations is helping manage these trends.
-Some of these trends are highlighted below:
+Diversification and strong industrial relations is helping manage these risks.
+Some of these are highlighted below: